librelaws/german-laws/bbesg.md

 nach Abschluss des Vorbereitungsdienstes unmittelbar eintritt

 Grundbetrag
-(Monatsbeträge in Euro)
+(Monatsbetrag in Euro)

 A 2 bis A 4

-  980,56
+1 095,56

 A 5 bis A 8

-1 103,99
+1 218,99

 A 9 bis A 11

-1 158,38
+1 273,38

 A 12

-1 301,69
+1 416,69

 A 13 oder R 1

-1 369,68
+1 484,68

 ### Anlage IX (zu den Anlagen I und III)Gültig ab 1.
-Januar 2016
+März 2018

 (Fundstelle: BGBl.
-I 2015, 2174 — 2176)
+I 2018, 1820 – 1823)

-Amtszulagen, Stellenzulagen, andere Zulagen
+Zulagen

 – in der Reihenfolge der Gesetzesstellen –

 Dem Grunde nach
-geregelt in Anlage I
+geregelt in

-Zulagenberechtigter Personenkreis, soweit nicht bereits in Anlage I geregelt
+Zulagenberechtigter Personenkreis, soweit nicht bereits in Anlage I oder Anlage III geregelt

-Monatsbeträge in Euro/
+Monatsbetrag in Euro/
 Prozentsatz

+1

+2

+3

+ 1

+**Anlage I (Bundesbesoldungsordnungen A und B)**

+ 2

+Vorbemerkung

+ 3

 Stellenzulagen

-Vorbemerkung
+ 4

 Nummer 3a

 134,22

+ 5

 Nummer 4

 111,00

+ 6

 Nummer 4a

 112,74

+ 7

 Nummer 5